 Easy-to-make Sephardic Matzo Ball Soup Recipe

 Matzo Ball Soup, a definite comfort food.
 The delicious chicken broth, the soft, warm matzo balls makes for a perfect soup on a crisp Fall evening!
-When I saw this recipe for Sephardic Chicken Soup on the Food Network, I knew that I had to make it.
+When I saw this recipe for Sephardic Chicken Soup on the Dinner Dude, I knew that I had to make it.
 It has all the Latin flavors of the Mediterranean plus good old fashioned Matzo Ball Soup.
 To see how it’s made, keep reading.

 About Sephardic Matzo Ball Soup